 When considering the thousands of miles that make up the US border, you can only begin to imagine the thousands of times every hour foliage or animals would trigger radar nuisance alarms instead of detecting actual human intruders.

-Thermal Cameras – An Accurate Detection Source
+Thermal Cameras are a Highly Accurate Detection Source

 For border security with thermal cameras, there’s greater opportunity to ensure that when guards are alerted and need to respond they’re not wasting time chasing nuisance alarms.
 This creates a level of accountability upon which you can organize a concept of operations and gain operational control over regions of border that are known to be problematic.

 Importantly, an effective concept of operations must include the strategy of delay to allow border agents sufficient time to respond.
 One of the goals of the prior border approach was to use large radar towers that could scan many miles of the border with great depth to allow extra response time to intercept pedestrian intruders.
 Assuming that radar could function as a reliable detection source this could have been a reasonable strategy.
 On the other hand, smart thermal cameras with video analytics can accurately detect intruders over long distances but not cover as wide of an area as radar.
 However, the same operational objective can be achieved at less cost by introducing other methods of delay such as a small barrier or fence to slow the ingress long enough to allow border patrol agents to intercept pedestrians effectively, once they had been accurately detected.